AlienGen/Biome-documentation/source/gettingstarted.rst

 In this example, we will create a collection.
 Another solution can be to pass the content to the view directly from the action method of the controller.
 I choose to create a collection to demonstrate the process.

+All the application collections are stored in the ``app/collections`` folder.
+You can create the file ``RequestCollection.php`` as follow:

 .. code-block:: php